 Tips For Explaining Autism To Kids

 If your child is meeting a friend who is autistic for the first time, there are some tips to help them better understand how to interact and why the child may have a certain behavior.

 Don’t try to overcomplicate it or use fancy medical terms.
 Explain in words the child will understand.
 Explain that this person has autism and they were born with it.
 It is not a disease, and it is not contagious.
 You can’t catch anything from them, and they are not sick.
 They were simply born this way, but that makes them unique.

 Explain that they may notice a child who is autistic may have different behaviors or reactions to situations.
 They may not like playing a certain way or might not like loud noises, and that’s okay.
 Encourage your child to be accepting and understanding.
 Tell them it’s okay if they don’t always understand a certain behavior, but they must always be kind.

 Use age-appropriate resources.

 Find children’s books about autism that can help your child relate and develop a better understanding.
 Reading a book together allows them to see it as normal and to ask questions.
 There are also many popular shows that have introduced autistic characters, like Sesame Street, Daniel Tiger’s Neighborhood, Arthur, Pablo, and Hero Elementary.

-If you are looking for ABA treatment in Springfield, MO, My World ABA can help.
+If you are looking for ABA treatment in Springfield or Joplin, MO, My World ABA can help.
 We support your child by creating an inclusive environment where they can play, build friendships, and be themselves.